amaljova/DICOM-Radiomics/README.md

 ---

 Scripts to deal with DICOM files in Radiomics.
+Use them to create a datasheet from your messy DICOM files created by default, or use them to extract radiomic features from your given RTSTRUCT files and CT or MR or PET images.
+Edit the parameter .yaml file to configure the feature extractor.